 From I 25 (Albuquerque, Las Cruces, or Truth or Consequences)

 The most direct route to the monument from I 25 is along New Mexico Highway 152.
 Near Mimbres/San Lorenzo turn onto New Mexico Highway 35 towards Lake Roberts and Gila Cliff Dwellings.
-NM 35 ends where it meets NM 15, after the section with no center line, avoiding the more difficult sections of NM 15.
+NM 35 ends where it meets NM 15, before the section with no center line, avoiding the more difficult sections of NM 15.
 Turn right and continue approximately 20 more miles to the Gila Visitor Center and the cliff dwellings.

 NM 152 contains three narrow bridges with height restrictions of 12 feet.
 It is not recommended for larger or taller vehicles.
 Instead large vehicles should consider alternate routes through Hatch or Deming to Silver City and then use the directions for RV and Trailers listed below.